 It’s basic chemistry.
 Painkillers are NOT A SOLUTION.
 They are (sometimes) a temporary reprieve from pain WHILE you also address all dietary, lifestyle, and other causative factors for your condition.

-Anyone with a basic understanding of addiction and human psychology could have seen this coming.
+It seem like we could have seen this coming.
 And now that we know, we can help prevent this tragedy from happening to someone else, hopefully.
 It all starts with PREVENTION.
 Prevent that condition that required the need for pain meds in the first place.
 If they are already sick, help them find find a healthier lifestyle to help insure they won’t be on pain meds forever.

 There is no glory in prevention.
 No publicized battles, no magnetized colored ribbons for your car, no giant fundraising campaigns, or slogans….
 The ever unquantifiable disease that never manifested can never be proven, yet this is the “cure” everyone is looking for.